thatsmybis/classic-wow-item-db/README.md

 I couldn't find an easily usable database of items to put in my guild's website to help with loot management.
 So, I grabbed a database from the Light's Hope private server ([this](https://github.com/brotalnia/database/blob/master/world_full_05_october_2019.7z) file from [this](https://github.com/brotalnia/database) repo).

-There's a lot of junk and garbage and whatnot in the unmodified data, so I cleaned it up a little.
-Removed a lot of columns I didn't need.

 To make use of this, you'll probably want a basic understanding of MySQL.
 Otherwise, you can try to copy+paste the data you find in the `db` folder and manipulate it however you want.

+## Importing the data into MySQL on Linux

+1. Choose whichever version of the data you want from the `db` folder of this repo. `unmodified.sql` contains **everything** in the WoW item database.
+All other versions are ones where I filted out data I considered to be junk.
+These are much smaller.
+1. Create a database in MySQL on your machine if you don't already have one, or choose an existing database.
+1. Run `sudo mysql your_database_name < chosen-version.sql`. (replace `chosen-version.sql` with the path+name of the sql database you downloaded from this repo)
+1. This will create a table called `items` in your chosen database. **If `items` already exists, it will be overwritten.**

+## Modifying the data to your liking

+There's a lot of junk and garbage and whatnot in the `unmodified.sql`, so I cleaned it up a little in the other versions.
+Removed a lot of columns and rows I didn't need.

 To take the original (unmodified) database and clean it up, I did the following:

-1. Import into a MySQL database by running (from the command line outside of mysql) `mysql classicwowdb < /path/to/repo/db/unmodified.sql`. (you can modify the columns in `unmodified.sql` first if you want) (`classicwowdb` can be replaced with whatever your mysql database name is; you'll need to create one before you can do this)
+1. Import into a MySQL database by running (from the command line outside of mysql) `mysql classicwowdb < /path/to/unmodified.sql`. (you can modify the columns in `unmodified.sql` first if you want) (`classicwowdb` can be replaced with whatever your mysql database name is; you'll need to create one before you can do this)
-1. Then I went in and ran the statements found in `alters.sql`. (you can modify these to your liking)
+1. Then I went in and ran the statements found in `alters.sql`. (these delete a lot of junk data; you can modify `alters.sql` to your liking)
 1. Then I exported my now modified database by running (from the command line outside of mysql) `mysqldump classicwowdb items > /path/to/repo/db/modified.sql`

+# Contents of this repository

 Included are a few files:

-# db/unmodified.sql
+## db/unmodified.sql
 This is all of the items I could grab from the Lights' Hope DB dump.

-# column list.txt
+## column list.txt
 This just contains all of the columns along with a piece of sample data for each column.
 The sample data is from Azuresong Mageblade.
 I did this just to get a quick idea for which columns were useful and which were useless.
 I listed which columns I decided to drop.

-# alters.sql
+## alters.sql
 This is what I did to modify that data.
 I removed a bunch of columns that were useless to me, added a few I'm going to use on my webapp, and filtered out a lot of data that I wouldn't need.
 Removed items of poor, common, uncommon, and biege (above legendary) quality.
 Removed items that require a level under 47.

-# db/modified.sql
+## db/modified.sql
 This is the final result, and the dataset I'm going to use from here on.
 It will still require some work, and some items will need to be added back in (such as Tidal Charm), but it's a good starting point.

-# Column Notes
+## Column Notes
 Some useful notes for some of the columns...

 ### `entry` column